 He gives quality advice on how to really scale your ads and shows how you can start spending some serious dollars.
-The kinds of dollars that tales your store from mom and pop to top of the lot.
+The kinds of dollars that tales your store from mom and pop to the top of the lot.

 Remember to always be testing, particularly once your campaigns do start to scale.
-When campaigns start taking off there is more fat to play with and while you may spend a bit of money in testing the setups, the potential payoff can be massive.
+When campaigns start taking off there is more fat to play with and while you may spend a bit of money on testing the setups, the potential payoff can be massive.